ARB Appointments2025-09-25T13:29:51-05:00

 ARB APPOINTMENTS

-As a member of the Travis Appraisal Review Board (TARB), you will sit in panels of three and listen to property owners protest the market value of their property set by Travis Central Appraisal District.
-The taxpayer and the appraisal district will both present testimony and evidence and the TARB panel members will weigh that evidence to determine the fair market value of the property.
-You will base your final decision upon the facts presented to you, while adhering to the Texas Property Tax Code and the laws of this state.
+As a member of the Travis Appraisal Review Board (TARB), you will typically sit in panels of three and listen to property owners protest the market value of their property determined by the Travis Central Appraisal District (TCAD).
+The property owner and a TCAD representative will both present testimony and evidence.
+The TARB panel will weigh the evidence to determine the fair market value of the property, adhering to the Texas Property Tax Code.

-The Local Administrative District Judge appoints ARB members for two-year terms.
-ARB members are not employees of the appraisal district and are not eligible for employee benefits by their review board service.
-Compensation for ARB members is a minimum per Diem of $150 per day.
+ARB members are appointed for two-year terms, for a maximum of 3 terms.
+They are not employees of TCAD and are not eligible for any employee benefits for their service.
+Compensation for ARB members is a per diem of $175 per full day, which increases $10 for each year of service.

-The Local Administrative District Judge will review all questionnaires received and will contact respondents to schedule an interview.
-If selected as a candidate to serve, you will be subject to a background investigation.
+If selected to serve, you will be subject to a background investigation.

 FREQUENTLY ASKED QUESTIONS